 “Could be Armond...”
 Swims said quietly in an attempt to calm himself, missing his usual air of optimism.

 Adanji doubted it.
 They were meant to meet Armond behind the Arena at midnight the next day.
 It would be too much to hope that this might just be competition- unless the other initiates were stupid enough to try sneaking around at night with lit torches.
 Palonirya wanted her trysts with her imperial lover to be kept secret, so she would not give away her position with a lit torch either; she hadn’t even taken one with her when she left.
 Had to be guards.

 There was a sudden, loud bang as whoever stood outside rapped on the door.
 “Come out!
 We know you’re in there!”

-“How come nothing can be easy?”
+“Why can’t anything be easy, just once?”
 Adanji muttered under her breath, eyes darting around in search for escape.
 There was none; the entire back of Palonirya’s shop was a stone wall, but for one high, narrow window that, based on the lack of hinges, could not be swung open.
 The glass would be difficult- if not impossible- to break at the angle from which they’d be attempting escape, and assuming they could even fit through such a narrow space, they would surely cut themselves to pieces.
 The windows at the front of the shop were not much better, and would lead straight into the guards’ arms anyway.

 Adanji briefly thought about fleeing to Palonirya’s quarters and blockading themselves inside, but both of the room’s windows opened to a sheer drop into the lower streets that even a Khajiit acrobat would be unlikely to jump without injury.
 The blockade would only serve to irritate the guards and slow the pair’s imminent doom.
 The Khajiit heaved a frustrated, resigned sigh and approached the door.
 “Put the boots down,” she whispered over her shoulder before grasping the knob and wrenching it open.